 Reviewing a Report

-The Application Composition Report has several different sections: a summary, a Policy Violation Table along with a Filter Sidebar, and a Raw Data View.
+The Application Composition Report has several different sections: a summary, a Policy Violation Table along with a Filter Sidebar, a Raw Data View, and a Vulnerabilities List view.

 It’s important to first understand a little bit about what a report represents and the basic sets of data it contains.
 In general, each report: